federicomariamassari/willowtree/README.md

 `willowtree` is offered under the MIT License.

 ## Contributing
 `willowtree` is a small but continuously evolving project open to anyone willing to contribute—simply fork the repository and modify its content.
-Any improvements, especially in making the code more readable (or _Pythonic_) is more than welcome.
+Any improvements, especially in making the code more readable (or _Pythonic_) or faster is more than welcome.
 For git commits, it is desirable to follow [Udacity's Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/).

 Feel free to bookmark, or "star", the repository if you find this project interesting!